 Submitting surveys for review

 The checklist of items to submit when completing an online survey request includes:

 - The Survey Name

 - The Survey Sponsor(s)

 - The purpose of the research (federal/state requirement, strategic planning, assessment, etc.)

 - A final version of the online survey instrument to be used

 - A summary of proposed survey, invitation, and/or reminder timing

 - The proposed text of all e-mail invitations and reminders to be used

 Please Note: Formal review of a request may take up to two weeks once all materials are received.
 Researchers looking to conduct surveys should carefully plan their research timelines before making a request.
 For further information, please contact the Office of Institutional Effectiveness and Planning.
-Nicole Hammel, Director of Institutional Research will provide assistance for your request.
+IR Director, Director of Institutional Research will provide assistance for your request.